 One of the factors contributing to the increased exposure is the growing pool of distance-based students.
 In its annual survey titled Tracking Online Education in the United States (Feb.
 2016), the Babson Research Group found that more than 25 percent of all students in higher ed were enrolled in at least one online course, and a total of 2.8 million students were enrolled in fully online programs.
 There’s been a trend toward not-for-profit and public institutions, which increased their online student enrollments 26 and 9 percent, respectively, between 2012 and 2014.
 During that same time, for-profit enrollments dropped 10 percent.
 One of the most striking findings in the thirteen years of this survey has been the shifting attitude within academia.
 In 2003, 57.2 percent of chief academic officers and leaders rated the outcomes of online education as the same (or superior) to traditional instruction; by 2015, this figure had swelled to 71.4 percent.

-There’s no denying that online education is still dogged by an image problem, largely due to skyrocketing student debt at the hands of exploitative for-profit schools.
+There’s no denying that online education is still dogged by an image problem (note: content may be paywalled), largely due to skyrocketing student debt at the hands of exploitative for-profit schools.
 Despite these headwinds, there are several forces contributing to the continued popularity of online programs.
 Not only has new technology facilitated people’s access to distance-based degrees, but also a growing number of established, regionally accredited, public and private universities are now offering a full-slate of online degree programs.
 By illustration, the University of North Carolina, Georgetown University, Penn State University, Arizona State University, and UC Berkeley, among others, made several graduate degree programs available online.

 This article includes nine exclusive interviews with company executives on their perceptions of online education, the negative and the positive.
 It closes with a discussion of what aspiring online students should look for to ensure that their academic background is taken seriously in a hiring context.